up-n-atom/8311/docs/gpon/ont/source-photonics/sps-34-24t-hp-tdfo.md

     fw_setenv committed_image 1
     ```

-    1. Verify the committed image is 0.
+    1. Verify the committed image is zero (0).
-    2. Verify image 1 is valid prior to committing.
+    2. Verify image one (1) is valid prior to committing.

     Switch from image one (1) to zero (0).